wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 revealed that the predecessor to Kubernetes was called <a target="_blank" href="https://ai.google/research/pubs/pub43438">"The Borg"</a> becuase initial developers were fans of the "Star Trek Next Generation" TV series.
 In the series, the "Borg" society <a target="_blank" href="https://www.merriam-webster.com/dictionary/subsume">subsumes</a> all  civilizations it encounters into its "collective".
 The logo for Kubernetes inside the 6 sided hexagons representing each Google service has 7 sides.
 This is because a beloved character in the TV series, played by the curvacious Jeri Ryan, is a converted Borg called <a target="_blank" href="https://en.wikipedia.org/wiki/Seven_of_Nine">"7 of 9"</a>.
 See <a target="_blank" href="https://blog.risingstack.com/the-history-of-kubernetes">Timeline of Kubernetes</a>

-<a target="_blank" href="https://github.com/kubernetes/community/tree/master/icons/png/resources/labeled">The Kubernetes community repo</a> provides icon image filess (resources) labeled and unlabeled, in png and svg formats in 128 and 256 pixels.
+<a target="_blank" href="https://github.com/kubernetes/community/tree/master/icons/png/resources/labeled">The Kubernetes community repo</a> provides icon image files (resources) labeled and unlabeled, in png and svg formats in 128 and 256 pixels.

 <a name="Clouds"></a>

-## Cloud Kubernetes Services
+## Public Cloud Kubernetes Services

+Kubernetes can run within private on-premises data centers on "bare metal" machines.

-Being open-source has enabled Kubernetes to flourish on multiple clouds<a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">*</a>
+But being open-source has enabled Kubernetes to flourish on multiple clouds<a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">*</a>

 * ACK = Alibaba Cloud Kubernetes
 * <a href="#AKS">AKS = Azure Kuberntes Service</a> using <a target="_blank" href="https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest"> az aks</a> commands